 Staff have been trained to use scaffolding techniques to enable pupils who may struggle to access the curriculum, the ability to do so, alongside their peers.
-Curriculum leaders have created Knowledge Organisers for each topic in their subject, so that pupils can have easy access to core essential knowledge.
+Curriculum leaders have created Knowledge Organisers for each topic in their subject, so that pupils can have easy access to essential knowledge.
 Our new curriculum has been mapped out to provide opportunities to revisit previous essential knowledge to support in embedding this in to their long-term memory.
 Homework is also linked to the retrieval of prior learning.

 Pupils on our SEND Register have a Pupil Passport which contains information around their areas of need, and strategies to support them in class.
-Pupil Passports are accessible to all staff.
+Pupil Passports are accessible to all staff and staff are given time to review these strategies.

-We have a large focus on in class support and a high proportion of our classes have a Learning Support Assistant in in them to offer shared support amongst our pupils with SEND.
+We have a large focus on in-class support and a high proportion of our classes have a Learning Support Assistant in in them to offer shared support amongst our pupils with SEND.

-Pupils with identified low reading and comprehension skills, may be enrolled on to our Fresh Start Phonics program which is highly successful in enabling pupils to make accelerated progress in these areas.
+Pupils with identified low reading and comprehension skills may be enrolled on to our Fresh Start Phonics programme which is highly successful in enabling pupils to make accelerated progress in these areas.